-While it’s important that staff networks are created and ran by the staff themselves, employers can play a key role in supporting them.
+While it’s important that staff networks are created and run by the staff themselves, employers can play a key role in supporting them.
 Employees can empower staff networks in a few ways:

-- Consulting and holding regular meetings with network members – employees can send feedback from their meetings (with appropriate permission) to their HR representatives and address any potential concerns or suggestion.
+- Consulting and holding regular meetings with network members – employees can send feedback from their meetings (with appropriate permission) to their HR representatives and address any potential concerns or suggestions.

 - Including everyone in the network – even though staff networks are formed within subgroups of employees, it is good practice to include everyone interested in discussion topics.